Box Elder Bug

 Health Risks

-Box elder bugs are harmless—they don't bite, sting, or transmit disease.
+Box elder bugs are harmless.
+They don't bite, sting, or transmit disease.
 Their presence is purely a nuisance.

 Property Damage